There are tons of things to do in Moab, Utah.

-- Camping – There is one legal campsite located within Arches National Park.
-The 52 site Devils Garden costs $25 and is located near the Devil’s Garden trail head.
+There is one legal campsite located within Arches National Park.
+The 52 site Devils Garden costs $25 and is located near the Devil’s Garden trailhead.
 More camping options are available at the nearby Bureau of Land Management campgrounds.

-- Hiking – Lots of hiking to be found in Arches, with trails are are mostly pretty easy to navigate.
+There is a ton of hiking to be found in Arches, with trails that are mostly pretty easy to navigate.
 For some of the best hikes in Arches National Park have a look here.

-- Driving – A car pass to Arches costs $30, and expires after 7 days.
+A drive in Arches is one of the nicest drives in Utah.
+A car pass to Arches costs $30, and expires after 7 days.
 Arches Scenic Drive is the only road in the park.
-It offers 19 miles of views, arches, viewpoints, and hiking trail heads.
+It offers 19 miles of views, arches, viewpoints, and hiking trailheads.
 Take as long as you would like to make the journey, but plan for a minimum of 60 to 90 minutes, depending on how many people are visiting the park that day.

-Rafting, and white water rafting is one of the more popular warm weather activities around Moab.
+Rafting and white water rafting are some of the more popular warm-weather activities around Moab.
 There are many levels of rafting available, from easy floating between the red canyons to some wild white water shenanigans.

 For easy rapids check out this tour –